UPBGE/UPBGE-Docs/source/manual/python/python_game_engine.rst

    242     x = win_x / screen_width

->**Even Fewer Logic Bricks and Normalized Mouse Coordinates**
+.. topic:: **Even Fewer Logic Bricks and Normalized Mouse Coordinates**

->
->It's important to always use normalized coordinates for your screen operations.
+   It's important to always use normalized coordinates for your screen operations.
 Otherwise, different desktop resolutions will produce different results in a game.
 As a counter edge case, you may need the absolute coordinates for mouse events if you want to assure minimum clickable areas for your events.
->You don't always need to normalize the mouse coordinates manually.
+   You don't always need to normalize the mouse coordinates manually.
 Like the keyboard sensor, you can replace the mouse sensor by an internal instance of the mouse module.
->The coordinates from bge.logic.mouse run from 0.0 to 1.0 and can be read anytime.
+   The coordinates from bge.logic.mouse run from 0.0 to 1.0 and can be read anytime.
 (You can even link your script to an Always sensor, leaving the Mouse sensor for the times where you are using more logic bricks.)
->You can read about this in the "bge.logic API" section in this chapter or on the online API page: _http://www.blender.org/documentation/blender_python_api_2_66_release/bge.logic.html#bge.logic.keyboard_
+   You can read about this in the "bge.logic API" section in this chapter or on the online API page: _http://www.blender.org/documentation/blender_python_api_2_66_release/bge.logic.html#bge.logic.keyboard_

 Now a simple operation to convert the normalized value into a value inside our horizontal angle range (-220º to 220º):